chanzuckerberg/napari-segmentation-workshop/_sources/onboard/gettingstarted.md

 To be clear, there are several ways one could install Python on your machine.
 For example, one could visit the [Python website](https://www.python.org/) to install solely the Python language itself.
 However, installation through something known as an **environment manager**, will be quite helpful as we both install, and then utilize a program like napari, particularly because it’s a program early in its development, with many evolving parts.

-The environment manager we’ll detail below is through a distribution called “miniconda”, which is a lightweight distribution of the Python coding language along with a few essential packages.
+The environment manager we’ll detail below is through a distribution called “miniconda”—a lightweight distribution of the Python coding language along with a few essential packages.
 It will also enable us to later install napari into what is known as a **virtual environment**.
 Technically, it is also a **package manager**, but we’ll discuss that in a bit.

 The concept of a virtual environment can be understood as a contained place, or sandbox, where both a program and its various dependencies (other related files required for elements of a program to run) are installed.
 This is extremely helpful, especially for programs in active development, as environments can be created and deleted at will (if for example, there was a corruption, or bug that was hard to track down).